denoland/deno_graph/README.md

 stand alone crate which also targets Web Assembly and provides a JavaScript/TypeScript interface.
-This permits users of the package to be able to replicate the `deno info` command in Deno CLI within the runtime environment without requiring a `Deno` namesapce API.
+This permits users of the package to be able to replicate the `deno info` command in Deno CLI within the runtime environment without requiring a `Deno` namespace API.

 The module graph has two methods which provide the output of `deno info`.
 The method `toString()` provides the text output from `deno info` and `toJSON()`